KartikeyMish/YourCompanion/README.md

 Your Companion is a project driven by innovation and community support.
 We invite individuals and organizations to sponsor and support our efforts in the following ways:

-1. **API Key Sponsorship** 🗝️: The API keys required for Google Cloud and Twilio services are essential for the continued operation of Your Companion.
-As these services may involve ongoing costs, sponsoring these API keys can help us keep the project accessible to users.
+1. **API Key Sponsorship** 🗝️: The API keys required for Openai and Twilio services are essential for the continued operation of Your Companion.
+As these services may involve ongoing costs, sponsoring for API keys service can help us keep the project accessible to users.
 Your sponsorship will ensure that users can continue to benefit from Your Companion's services without interruptions.

 2. **Advanced Feature Development** 🌟: Your support enables us to implement advanced features and improvements to enhance the capabilities of Your Companion.
 Whether it's adding new conversational skills or improving distress detection algorithms, your contributions will directly impact the quality of the chatbot.